How Sedation Dentistry Can Help

 Is Sedation Dentistry Safe?

 Sedation dentistry is very safe, and the advanced training that our sedation dentist, Dr. Adam Hahn, has received make it even safer.
-Dr. Adam Hahn is an award-winning sedation dentist.
+Dr. Adam Hahn is an award-winning Columbia sedation dentist.

-Before prescribing your medication, we will talk with you about a few specific risk factors, such as drug allergies or heart and respiratory conditions.
-If there is a cause for concern, you might be referred to someone who can give you an alternative treatment.
-However, most patients are at little or no risk for an adverse effect from sedation dentistry.
+If we are using oral sedation, we will talk with you about a few specific risk factors, such as drug allergies or heart and respiratory conditions, before prescribing medication.
+If there is a cause for concern, we might refer you to someone who can give you an alternative treatment.
+However, most patients are at little or no risk for adverse effects from sedation dentistry.